 As you explore the city, you’re represented by a simple triangular icon on the map, and when you approach a content rich location, you encounter an icon corresponding to the chapter of the story which occurs at that location:

 We created a scannable sticker which we gave to players to use to quickly access the website.
-Without asking, the players subsequently placed the stickers at the content rich locations to indicate to other players that the area was content-rich as well as integrate the physical locations into the game:
+Without asking, players subsequently left the stickers at the content rich locations to indicate to other players that the area was a location which also integrated the physical locations into the game:

 We did our best to choose unique, powerful, and intriguing locations to help incentivize players to experience the interesting and beautiful things the city of Austin already has to offer.
 We then tried to integrate content into the writing that affords the players to meditate on the ideas which both the location and the matching Tarot card naturally speak to.
 Below is an image of our brainstorming process, as we began to match locations, cards, and narrative themes.
 Often the imagery of the card was drawn from to create characters in the vignettes:

 Below is the final chapter of the Entangled Space experience, which is written to “The World” tarot card.
 The archetype of “The World” is generally addressing the themes of “accomplishment, completion, integration, and travel”.
 We wanted to set “The World” in a beautiful natural setting, so we chose the Botanical Gardens of Austin.
 We attempted to speak to specific components of the space (the trees, the gazebo, the path) to give the reader ammunition to more easily place the story in the environment surrounding them.